PostHog/posthog.com/STYLEGUIDE.md

 **Capitalize acronyms**

 Example: Write "URLs", not "urls".

-Generally, try to avoid acronyms unless they're so common, it's weird not to. ie Hyper Text Transfer Protocol is a weird way to say HTTP.
+On another note, try to avoid acronyms unless they're so common that it's weird not to.
+For example, Hyper Text Transfer Protocol is a weird way to say HTTP.

 **Capitalize every word in a title (except for prepositions)**